Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Motivation and objectives

 \subsection{Asymptotic regimes of interest and computational cost}

-Models \ref{ex:gcrem}, \ref{ex:ngcrem} and \ref{ex:pmf} naturally lead to situations where both the number of observations $N$ and parameters $p=O(\sum_{k=1}^K I_k)$ are large.
-We use the notation $(T_n)_{n \in \mathbb{N}}=O(f(n))$ if there exist constants $c,C\in\mathbb{R}$ with $0<c<C<\infty$ such that $c f(n)\le T_n \le C f(n)$ for all $n$.
-In the following we will talk about asymptotic regimes in terms of $N\to\infty$, implicitly assuming that $p$ is a function of $N$ that is also diverging as $N\to\infty$.
+Models \ref{ex:gcrem}, \ref{ex:ngcrem} and \ref{ex:pmf} naturally lead to situations where both the number of observations $N$ and parameters $p=\bigo{\sum_{k=1}^K I_k}$ are large.
+We use the notation $(T_n)_{n \in \mathbb{N}}=\bigo{f(n)}$ if there exist constants $c,C\in\mathbb{R}$ with $0<c<C<\infty$ such that $c f(n)\le T_n \le C f(n)$ for all $n$.
+In the following, we will talk about asymptotic regimes in terms of $N\to\infty$, implicitly assuming that $p$ is a function of $N$ that is also diverging as $N\to\infty$.

 Also, the above models are commonly used in \emph{sparse} settings, where a small fraction of the possible combinations of effects are observed, i.e.\ $N\ll\prod_{k=1}^KI_k$.
 For example, when $K=2$ one often has $1\ll p< N\ll I_1 \times I_2$ (see \cite{gao_16} for further discussion).
-Using the analogy of films and ratings for recommender systems, the above means assuming that the number of ratings, users and films is large, but only a small fraction of the film is rated by each user.
-Depending on the degree of sparsity in the observation design, one could have either $p=O(N)$ or $p/N\to 0$ as $N\to\infty$.
+Using the analogy of films and ratings for recommender systems, the above corresponds to assuming that the number of ratings, users and films is large, but each user rates only a small fraction of the films.
+Depending on the degree of sparsity in the observation design, one could have either $p=\bigo{N}$ or $p/N\to 0$ as $N\to\infty$.

 We consider the task of performing posterior inference for the above models using MCMC methods.
-We are interested in quantifying the computational effort needed for the posterior estimation (both in the MCMC and UMCMC context) as $N\to\infty$.
-In the (U)MCMC context, the total cost is defined as the product between the cost per iteration and the expected number of iterations for the convergence (coalescence) of the chains.
-As discussed below, recent works suggest that BGS can achieve state-of-the-art performances of $O(N)$ posterior estimation cost.
+We are interested in quantifying the computational effort required for the posterior estimation (both in the MCMC and UMCMC frameworks) as $N\to\infty$.
+In the (U)MCMC context, the total cost is defined as the product of the cost per iteration and the expected number of iterations for the convergence (coalescence) of the chains.
+As discussed below, recent works suggest that BGS can achieve state-of-the-art performances of $\bigo{N}$ posterior estimation cost.
 Our main objective is to assess whether UMCMC methods with the same cost can be devised for this problem, as well as to provide some guidance on how to do so.